thoughtworks/HeartBeat/README.md

 ### 3.5.1 Export board data

-It will export a csv file for board data.
-It contains two parts:
+It will export a csv file for board data

+#### 3.5.1.1 Done card exporting
+Export the all done tickets during the time period(Image 1)

+#### 3.5.1.1 Undone card exporting
-**Part 1:** Export the all done tickets during the time period **Part 2:** Export the all non-done tickets in your current active board.
-And it will order by ticket status (Image 3-16)
+Export the latest updated 50 non-done tickets in your current active board.
+And it will order by heartbeat state and then last status change date(Image 3-16)

 ![Image 3-16](https://user-images.githubusercontent.com/995849/89784291-01f3b380-db4b-11ea-8f5a-d475e80014fb.png)\
 _Image 3-16，Exported Board Data_